AlexandrGrom/test-task/README.md

 to cycle though skins.
 Clicking sound is used as feedback to button clicks.
 The watch slowly rotates and small metal balls are popping out of its top when you click it.
-To create an old-school look a camera effect is used: a vignette with some grain noise.
+To create an old-school look a camera effect is used: a vignette with some grain noise (fullscreen effect).

 ## Hints